shesek/spark-wallet/README.md

 Spark has a responsive UI suitable for mobile, tablet and desktop devices, but is best optimized for use on mobile.

-> ⚠️ Spark is alpha-quality software under active development.
+> ⚠️ Spark is beta-quality software under active development, please use with care.
-> Please use with care, preferably on testnet or with insignificant amounts.
-> Spark comes with no guarantees, use at your own risk.

 Big shout out to [Blockstream](https://blockstream.com) for generously sponsoring this work!